nekromuk/nekromuk.github.io/README.md

 # 3rd step
   Implemented JEKYLL by using command "jekyll new . --force"<br>
   Fixed issue of creating website locally by using command "bundle add webrick"

+# 4th step
+Removed "_site", ".sass-cache", ".jekyll-cache", ".jekyll-metadata" and "vendor" from the ".gitignore" file